 Overall I felt like I learned a lot, saw a lot, and did a lot in Iceland.
 Three short days was all I really needed, although I do think Mike would love this place.
 AND apparently the fishing is some of the best in the world… Maybe he will come back with me sometime.

-0 thoughts on “Iceland”
+One thought on “Iceland”

 1. Phyllis I always enjoy reading of your adventures.
 Maybe some day I will leave the US but probably not.
 I feel I get to travel through your adventures.
 Keep them coming.
 Katie